Zachary Herivaux: Tampa Bay Rowdies

 Herivaux was announced as a new signing for USL Championship side Tampa Bay Rowdies ahead of their 2023 season on 8 December 2022.
+He played in 10 matches across all competitions for the Rowdies, though his 2023 season was curtailed early on by a hamstring injury.

+Rhode Island FC

+Herivaux was transferred to Rhode Island on July 3, 2024.

 International career

 Before playing for Haiti, Herivaux was also eligible to represent Japan and the United States.
 His father, Pedro, is a Haitian former footballer.
 He represented Haiti U20's at the 2015 CONCACAF U-20 Championship.

 Herivaux's debut for the senior Haiti national team came in a 3–3 2017 Kirin Challenge Cup tie with Japan on 10 October 2017.

 On 29 May 2018, Herivaux was called up to the senior national team in an international friendly 0–4 loss against Argentina.
 "There was so much light, so much blue and white and the fans shouting 'Messi!'
 It stays loud the whole time," Herivaux said in a post-game interview.
 He also added: "It's such an opportunity.
 I soaked it all in."

 In May 2019, he was named to Haiti's 40-man provisional squad for the 2019 CONCACAF Gold Cup.